Skip to main content

 Any relevant awards, enterprise agreements, or other registered agreements that apply to the employee’s role or workplace.
 These agreements set out the specific employment conditions and entitlements.

-All employees are automatically covered by the NES, even if they have not signed a contract.
+All employees covered by the national workplace relations system are entitled to the NES, even if they have not signed a contract.
 It’s important to note that a contract cannot provide terms that are less favorable than what employees are legally entitled to under the NES or other applicable agreements.

 Fixed-Term Contracts

-A fixed-term contract specifies a set period of employment, either ending on a particular date or after a defined duration (e.g., a seasonal role or project-based work).
+A fixed-term contract specifies a set period of employment, either ending on a particular date or after a defined duration (for example, a seasonal role or project-based work).
 There are specific rules governing fixed-term contracts:

 • Employees on a fixed-term contract must be provided with a Fixed Term Contract Information Statement.